lihaooo233/code-review/README.md

 ## React application:
 The front end used create-react-app which is a useful tool of facebook.
 It is much easier to focus on code because the environment of node.js is aleardy configured.
 That is a smart choice if you want to create a react application.
+## readme:
+I have to say the readme of the project is really awesome, especially the backe-end part, I learnt a lot from it about how to use
+PostgreSQL database.
+Very detailed.

 ## Login system:
 The Login system used react-google-login module(https://github.com/anthonyjgrove/react-google-login).
 User could log in the system